chemodun/X4-PropertyExpandCollapse/README.md

 - [EGOSOFT](https://www.egosoft.com) — for the X series.
 - [Forleyor](https://next.nexusmods.com/profile/Forleyor?gameId=2659) — for his constant help with understanding the UI modding!
-- [Kuertee](https://next.nexusmods.com/profile/kuertee?gameId=2659) — for his exciting `Kuertee UI Extensions and HUD` that makes this extension possible.
+- [kuertee](https://next.nexusmods.com/profile/kuertee?gameId=2659) — for his exciting `UI Extensions and HUD` that makes this extension possible.
 - [3punkt1415](https://www.reddit.com/user/3punkt1415/) - for the idea of the mod itself.

 ## Changelog